CZ-NIC/knot/doc/reference.rst

   (XDP isn't used).
 - If the destination address is blackholed, unreachable, or prohibited, the DNS packet is dropped without any response.
-- The destination MAC address for the response is taken from the routing system.
+- The destination MAC address and possible VLAN tag for the response are taken from the routing system.

 If disabled, symmetrical routing is applied.
 It means that the query source MAC address is used as a response destination MAC address.
+Possible VLAN tag is preserved.

 Change of this parameter requires restart of the Knot server to take effect.